dknsapatin/dknsapatin/README.md

 I'm an aspiring Front End Web Developer 👨‍💻

+- 👨‍🎓 I received my Bachelors in Computer Science at University of North Carolina at Charlotte.

 - 📚 I’m currently learning advanced JavaScript and React with a heavy background in HTML & SASS/CSS.

-- 🎯 I enjoy creating modern responsive projects for users to have the ultimate experience with today's technologies
+- 🎯 I enjoy creating modern responsive projects for users to have the ultimate experience with today's technologies.

 <!---
 dknsapatin/dknsapatin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.